 4.1.
-Assumptions and Reference Projections of EPPA-EU
+Assumptions and reference projections of EPPA-EU

-Costs estimates of climate change policies depend crucially on reference assumptions for economic growth, energy prices, the evolution of the electricity sector, and the resulting $CO_2$ emissions without any change in energy and environmental regulations.
+Costs estimates of climate change policies depend crucially on reference assumptions for economic growth, energy prices, the evolution of the electricity sector, and the resulting $CO_2$ emissions; that is, emissions growth without any change in energy and environmental regulations aimed at $CO_2$ .

 Technological growth in EPPA-EU is labor-augmented.
 The productivity parameter in EPPA-EU is adjusted such that the GDP growth rates during 1995-2000 approximate those estimated by IMF (2000).
-Table 2 displays our reference economic growth projections and IMF estimates of growth for 1995-2000.
-Real GDP growth rates are projected to be in the range of 2.5%-2.9% through 2020 in Europe.
+Table 3 displays our reference economic growth projections and IMF estimates of growth for 1995-2000.
+Real GDP growth rates are projected to be in the range of 2.5-2.9% through 2020 in Europe.
 These growth rates are lower than in the United States, but higher than in Japan.
 Economic growth is projected to be higher in Southern Europe (Spain, Portugal, and Greece) than in Northern Europe, except for Finland, Netherlands, and Sweden.